logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Recreating environment
 ----------------------

 Sometimes it may be desirable to recreate the environment in case it ended up in a bad state.
-In order to do that, first click *Remove Environment* in the *Installed Python Libraries* tab.
+In order to do that, first click *Remove Environment* in the *Manage Environment* tab.
 After removing the environment select the python version to use in the new environment.

 .. _python7.gif: ../../_images/python/python7.gif